 Yes, the goal of the business.
 Getting paid.

-I was told once that there are three parts of the gig: 1) Getting the gig.
+I was told once that there are three parts of the gig: 1) Finding the gig.
 2) Working the gig.
-3) Collecting the check.
+3) Getting paid for the gig.

 It’s like three legs on a stool.
 All three need to be there or you have a problem.
 If you are a volunteer at a church, this is irrelevant, at least until you transition into the paid side.
-Might be good to know all of this in advance.
+Since that’s always an option, it might be good to know all of this in advance.

 I used to have a venue that I did a lot of shows for.
 They got me for a good price and they gave me shows when the place was rented out.
 Good relationship.

 A small time beauty pageant rented the building.
 They were given my number and we worked out the details.
-Never had any problem working like that there.
+Prior to this one, I’d never had any problem working like that there.

 I was there early.
 I went above and beyond.
 I assisted their video crew to make sure everything went well.
 I handled the lighting for them.
 I helped carry their gear out when we packed up.
 Normal service level for every client.